lilian2004/naaxos-platform/README.md

 `HTML` · `CSS` · `JavaScript` (vanilla, SPA router) · `Supabase` (PostgreSQL, REST, RLS, Storage) · `Edge Functions` (Deno/TypeScript) · `Cloudflare Turnstile` · `Retool` · `Apache` · `Ionos`

+## Result

+Shipped to production in June 2026, replacing the previous site and removing the firm's developer dependency:

+- **Publishing an article:** ask a developer and wait → 5 minutes, by the CEO herself
+- **Incoming leads:** lost in email inboxes → captured and tracked in a structured CRM
+- **Tooling:** scattered across emails and spreadsheets → one Retool workspace (CRM, applications, newsletter, articles)

+> 💬 "Lilian took over our entire digital presence — website, database, internal tools — and delivered everything solo, to production, in three months.
+He quickly understands business needs and turns them into concrete solutions I use every day."
+> — Céline Pontier, CEO of Naaxos

 ## Repository layout

 ```